Bayonetta 2: Other media

 Bayonetta appears as a playable fighter via downloadable content in the 2014 crossover fighting games Super Smash Bros. for Nintendo 3DS and Wii U, after being one of the most requested characters to be in the game in an official ballot.
 She fights using various methods including combos, Witch Time, and Bullet Arts abilities from her first two games, and has alternate costumes based on her designs in both Bayonetta and Bayonetta 2.
 She was revealed on December 15, 2015, during the Super Smash Bros.
-Final Video Presentation as the winner of the ballot, being claimed to be the number one most requested character worldwide.
+Final Video Presentation as the winner of the ballot, being claimed to be the number one most requested character worldwide, that could be added at that time (Sora from Kingdom Hearts was revealed as the true winner 6 years later).
 She was made available alongside a stage based on the Umbra Clock Tower from the original Bayonetta on February 3, 2016.
 All of the aforementioned Bayonetta franchise content returned in the Nintendo Switch sequel Super Smash Bros.
 Ultimate in 2018.